-

 competitive advantage.

-you think about quality in your division, look at the bigger picture
+the box; as you think about quality in your division, look at

-to address the strategy that will best guide your organization in the
+the bigger picture to address the strategy that will best guide your

 continuous improvement.